CortexVacua/BINF4241-group30/Assignment 3/Part2.md

  in this diagram (Printer, checks for valid moves, etc.).
 Omitted as well are all the methods between objects, that do not affect the concrete gameboard object.

+This diagram shows the initialization of Gameboard and the possible state changes in one turn.

 You can find a png file of the diagram called Part_2.png within the same folder in this repository.